-Student workload, fit, teaching capacity, modularisation, the cumulative examination system, contact time, consecutive study programmes, the credit point system, transcripts of records, learning outcomes, credit transfer procedures, ECTS, employability, competence transfer - all of these not only smell like, but also mean standardisation, bureaucratisation and, above all, economisation of university teaching and learning.
+Student workload, fit, teaching capacity, modularisation, the cumulative examination system, contact time, consecutive study programmes, the credit point system, transcripts of records, learning outcomes, credit transfer procedures, ECTS, employability and competence transfer: all of these do not merely smell of standardisation, bureaucratisation and economisation.
+They are instruments of standardisation, bureaucratisation and, above all, the economisation of university teaching and learning.

 But there are also opportunities and room for manoeuvre if they are actively used.
 The Bologna Process places the needs of students more firmly in the foreground.
 Ultimately, economised university education has to strike a balance between vocational training and academic specialisation.
-The much-quoted and little-understood concept of competency-centred modular teaching and learning offers the leeway not to lose sight of the Humboldtian ideal of education and yet to do justice to the need for practice-oriented, application-oriented and scientifically justified education.
+The much-quoted and little-understood concept of competence-centred modular teaching and learning offers the leeway not to lose sight of the Humboldtian ideal of education, while still doing justice to the need for practice-oriented, application-oriented and scientifically justified education.

 Development of competences

-Against the background of competence-oriented education, it is not easy to formulate teaching and learning objectives in a catchy way.
+Against the background of competence-oriented education, it is not easy to formulate teaching and learning objectives in a concise and compelling way.
 However, the following are perhaps the most important aspects:

-• Learning defined subject-specific skills and abilities as a basis for any goal-oriented action.
+• Learning clearly defined subject-specific skills and abilities as a basis for goal-oriented action.

-• The integration of specific didactic methods for knowledge acquisition on the assumption that learning is an active, self-directed, constructive, situational and social process.
+• Integrating specific didactic methods for knowledge acquisition, based on the assumption that learning is an active, self-directed, constructive, situational and social process.

-• Teaching analytical, solution-oriented thinking and action in order to develop intuitive and creative problem-solving strategies.
+• Teaching analytical and solution-oriented thinking and action in order to develop intuitive and creative problem-solving strategies.

-• Encouraging autonomous personal development, particularly with regard to the development of personal and social skills. social-communicative competence
+• Encouraging autonomous personal development, particularly with regard to personal and social skills and social-communicative competence.

 Problems versus solutions

-In recent decades there has been a shift in pedagogy and didactics from the object of learning to the subject of learning.
-Learners are no longer seen as passive or active recipients, but as active constructors, accompanied by crises.
-An authentic problem orientation plays a crucial role in a successful learning environment.
-In the best case, teaching focuses on questions that are meaningful to the learners, that make them curious and/or concerned.
+In recent decades, pedagogy and didactics have shifted from the object of learning to the subject of learning.
+Learners are no longer understood as passive or even merely active recipients, but as active constructors.
+This process is not frictionless; it is accompanied by crises.
+Authentic problem orientation therefore plays a crucial role in a successful learning environment.
+In the best case, teaching focuses on questions that are meaningful to learners and that make them curious and/or concerned.

 The directed transfer of knowledge is now only one aspect of higher education.
 Instead, students are guided and supported in their active, independent exploration of issues.

-Teaching in the GI-S area is developed and implemented on this basis.
+Teaching in spatial science and environmental analysis is developed and implemented on this basis.
+The methodological scope deliberately goes beyond GI software: it combines data analysis, modelling, measurement, simulation and geoinformation methods to understand spatial, environmental and socio-ecological processes.
 More on this topic can be found in the following literature.

 Learning content